-Cape Town, South Africa, June 27, 2013–A private website that documents alleged Zambian government corruption has been blocked in the country since Monday, its editor told CPJ.
-The Zambian Watchdog‘s Lloyd Himaambo has said that the website’s staff believes the authorities are responsible for ordering the blocking.
+Cape Town, South Africa, June 27, 2013–A private website that documents alleged Zambian government corruption has been blocked in the country since Monday, one of its editors told CPJ.
+The Zambian Watchdog‘s staff believes the authorities are responsible for ordering the blocking, he said.

-Internet and mobile service providers blocked domestic access to the Zambian Watchdog, a site that is registered out of the country but publishes content by Zambian journalists and editors, Himaambo said.
-The editor told CPJ that access to the site was possible only via one of the country’s three cellphone networks and that traffic to the website had been reduced by two thirds.
+Internet and mobile service providers blocked domestic access to the Zambian Watchdog, a site that is registered out of the country but publishes content by Zambian journalists and editors, the editor said.
+He told CPJ that access to the site was possible only via one of the country’s three cellphone networks and that traffic to the website had been reduced by two thirds.

 Staff at the Watchdog believe the government is behind the blocking because of its previous efforts to silence the site.
 It is not clear if the government urged Internet service providers to shut off access or used other means.